 The binary spacer module 750-622 can be configured to used 2, 4, 6, or 8 digital inputs, or 2, 4, 6, or 8 digital outputs.
-Selecting this module in the slot configuration dialog will invoke a "Binary Space Module configuration" dialog, where the setting of the physical module can be matched.
+Selecting this module in the slot configuration property group will invoke a "Binary Space Module configuration" property group, where the setting of the physical module can be matched.